-Participation in campus committees builds leadership skills and proves students a voice shaping College policies and programs.
+Participation in student organizations and campus committees builds leadership skills, develops soft skills and provides students a voice in shaping College policies and programs.

 Many Baylor committees (Baylor login required) offer opportunities for students to help shape College policies, services and initiatives.
 These include the Institutional Policy Committee and the Inclusion and Excellence Council.

-Members of the Student Services and Student Disability committees serve as liaisons between College leadership and their peers to help ensure that resources and initiatives are meeting the needs of the students they are designed to support.
+Members of the Student Services committee serve as liaisons between College leadership and their peers to help ensure that resources and initiatives are meeting the needs of the students they are designed to support.

 Student members of the Alumni Student Ambassador Board lead networking programs with alumni and act as liaisons to the Office of Alumni Relations in order to serve the student body.